CHIJMES food guide

 5. Konjiki Hototogisu

 Having been awarded a Michelin star, Konjiki Hototogisu stays accessible with their relatively cheap prices in CHIJMES.
-Their Shoyu Hamaguri Soup Ramen ($14.90++) is garnished with truffle paste and porcini mushrooms, creating a broth laden with umami.
-For a spicy kick, they have Tonkotsu Spicy ($14.90++), which is flavoured by spicy minced meat and beans to achieve an almost throat-burning kick.
+Their Iberico Shoyu Ramen ($19++) guarantees a deep and refreshing broth made with flavours of clam and pork.
+For a spicy kick, they have Black Spicy Ramen ($17++).

 Check out our Konjiki Hottogisu review!